opentok/opentok-rtc/README.md

 ### Installing on Heroku

 Heroku is a PaaS (Platform as a Service) that can be used to deploy simple and small applications for free.
-To easily deploy this repository to Heroku, sign up for a Heroku account and click this
-button:
+#### Requirements:
+You will need a validated Heroku account (with the ability to use free add-ons).
+You can read about account verification in [this Heroku Article](https://devcenter.heroku.com/articles/account-verification).
+(Verification is needed as the application uses the [Heroku-redis service](https://devcenter.heroku.com/articles/heroku-redis)).

+#### Quick Installation
+Once you have verified your account just click this button

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/opentok/OpenTokRTC-V2)